 Nurses bring a disciplined process around solving problems,” “Nurses bring extraordinary communication skills.
-We learn how to communicate both verbally and in writing under highly stressful situations.
+We learn how to communicate both verbally and in writing under highly stressful situations and also six nursing leadership lessons.
 Nurses also bring compassion and we tend to be good team players.
 And most nurses work very, very hard.
 At the end of the day, important jobs require all of these skills.”

 In the book, published by the Honor Society of Nursing, Sigma Theta Tau International (STTI), Curran and co-author Therese Fitzpatrick, Ph.D., RN, provide nurses with a roadmap to leadership success.